HomeExercisestechniqueA Pentatonic Alternate Picking — Position Drill

 Tips & Techniques

-• Accent the first note of each group of 4 to stay rhythmically anchored.
+• Lightly accent the first note of each group of four to stay locked with the metronome.

 Ready to Practice?